phaneesh/dropwizard-healthcheck-extras/README.md

       connectTimeout: 1000 #1 second (default)
       readTimeout: 10000 #10 seconds (default)
       verifyCertificate: true #Verify the certificate.
 If the server certificate is not valid, the healthcheck will fail
+      tlsVersion: "TLSv1.2" #TLS version to use.
+Default is TLSv1.2
       mode: NORMAL
   disk:
     - name: "log-volume-space"